Derbyshire Heritage Walks (Adrian Brown)

 Bakewell is also accessible from Chesterfield via the Hulleys of Baslow 170 bus service.
 On weekdays and Saturdays, this departs Chesterfield at 9:05am and arrives in Bakewell at 9:50am, which is ideal for a 10:30am start to your walk.
 On Sundays and Bank Holidays, it departs from Chesterfield at 9:00am, arriving into Bakewell at 9:42am.

 It is even possible to access Bakewell by public transport from Manchester by taking the train from Manchester Piccadilly Station to Buxton, and then taking the "Transpeak" from the stop outside Buxton Station to Bakewell.
+To do this, you will need to take the 6:48am train from Manchester Piccadilly, which arrives into Buxton at 7:48am, and then find somewhere in Buxton to have a drink before catching the 8:32am "Transpeak" to Ashford-in-the-Water.
+Unfortunately, using the train isn't really an option for Sundays and Bank Holidays, as the first train does not arrive into Buxton until 9:51am, which is too late to connect with the bus.

 The Derbyshire Wayfarer day rover ticket is valid on all of the buses listed above.
 More information on the validity of the Derbyshire Wayfarer ticket can be found here.
 If travelling from Manchester, it is possible to use the Greater Manchester Wayfarer day rover ticket on all bus and train services to and from Buxton and Manchester, including the "Transpeak" to or from Bakewell.